grafana/grafana/docs/sources/enterprise/configuration.md

 ### max_issue_delay

-Duration, since the IdP issued a response and the SP is allowed to process it.
+Time since the IdP issued a response and the SP is allowed to process it.
 Defaults to 90 seconds.

 ### metadata_valid_duration

-Duration, for how long the SP's metadata should be valid.
+How long the SPs metadata is valid.
 Defaults to 48 hours.

 ### assertion_attribute_name

-Friendly name or name of the attribute within the SAML assertion to use as the user's name.
+Friendly name or name of the attribute within the SAML assertion to use as the user name.

 ### assertion_attribute_login

-Friendly name or name of the attribute within the SAML assertion to use as the user's login handle.
+Friendly name or name of the attribute within the SAML assertion to use as the user login handle.

 ### assertion_attribute_email

-Friendly name or name of the attribute within the SAML assertion to use as the user's email.
+Friendly name or name of the attribute within the SAML assertion to use as the user email.

 ### assertion_attribute_groups